 How Much Hay Does Your Guinea Pig Require?

 We never measure out the hay we give to our guinea pigs and we never have.
 Guinea pigs are pretty good at self-regulating their food unless they are left alone with something sweet!

 On average a guinea pig requires at least 1 oz / 28 grams of hay per day per guinea pig.
 This is in reference to how much they need to eat.
 More will need to be given in order for them to sleep in it.

-Since guinea pigs soil where they sleep (unless they are toilet trained – learn how to here) it’s a good idea to provide a mixture of hay in various places.
-Hay racks and balls are great for keeping hay off the ground to ensure a clean supply of hay is available for eating.
+Since guinea pigs soil where they sleep (unless they are toilet trained – learn how-to here), it’s a good idea to provide a mixture of hay in various places.
+Hay racks and bags are great for keeping hay off the ground to ensure a clean supply of hay is available for eating.

 The cheapest isn’t always the best in the case of hay for guinea pigs.
 Never feed your guinea pigs straw as it can poke their little eyes out.